Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 But here’s what the studies can’t measure: how it feels to have someone make you soup when you’re miserable.
 That matters too.

-Nicolas jumping in: The first time Nora made this for me when I had the flu, I didn’t believe soup could actually make me feel better.
+Nicolas jumping in: The first time Nora made a pot for me when I had the flu, I didn’t believe soup could actually make me feel better.
 I was wrong.
 Something about that hot, salty broth just… reset me.
 I slept for the first time in two days after eating a bowl.

 What You Actually Need (No Fancy Stuff Required)